 'The Fitzwilliam Arms' in 1944 by 1st Sgt Paul Steinke of the 77th Fighter Squadron, 20th Fighter Group.

-This photo was sent into us by a member who served at King's Cliffe during WW2.
+This photo was sent to us by a member who served at King's Cliffe during WW2.

 As licensed premises for many years, it first became a restaurant in the mid-1990s although some people believe it may have been a coaching inn at some point in the distant past.